 Do you want to be able to send targeted emails to Mailchimp segments?
 Being able to send your email campaigns to subscribers based on their behavior makes your email marketing efforts more effective.

 In this article, we’ll show you how to create a segment Mailchimp mailing lists so you can send the right information to the right subscribers every time.

 Mailchimp Groups versus Segments

-When it comes to Mailchimp groups and segments, there is a lot of confusion.
+Mailchimp is one of the most popular email marketing services.
+But when it comes to Mailchimp groups and segments, there is a lot of confusion.

 That’s why we’re going to clear that up for you, before showing you how to segment your Mailchimp lists.

 A group in Mailchimp is an easy way of assigning subscribers to a simple category within one single Mailchimp list.
 For instance, in our tutorial showing you how to give subscribers a way to select a Mailchimp group, we divided users into two groups: Interest 1 and Interest 2.

 Other examples of groups include age groups, gender, or nearby cities.